ClickCease

 Dangerous Driver Behaviors

 As for the other four systems, the survey’s participants were asked about, 33 percent felt that way about Nissan’s ProPilot Assist, 27 percent about BMW and Cadillac driver-assist features and 21 percent about Audi and Acura driver-assist systems.
-Tesla issued a rebuttal to this study saying the IIHS survey is not “representative of the perceptions of Tesla owners or people who have experience using Autopilot.”

 Tesla’s statement said: “If IIHS is opposed to the name ‘Autopilot,’ presumably they are equally opposed to the name ‘Automobile.'”
-But IIHS pointed out that studies in 2016 and 2018 also showed similar results and that this current study only adds to that growing body of evidence that “Autopilot” is a misleading name for a semi-autonomous system.
+But IIHS pointed out that studies in 2016 and 2018 also showed similar results and that this current study only adds to that growing body of evidence that “Autopilot” is a misleading name for a semi-autonomous system.”

 The Controversy Involving “Autopilot”

 IIHS is by no means the first to suggest a name change for Autopilot.
-Consumer Reports also called for it after a fatal crash in Florida in May 2016 when a Tesla driver was killed in a crash with a big rig.
-The Autopilot feature did not recognize the white side of a turning semi-truck on a bright day, which officials determined, caused the collision.
+Consumer Reports also called for it after a fatal Tesla crash in Florida in May 2016 when a Tesla driver was killed in a crash with a big rig.
+The Autopilot feature did not recognize the white side of a turning semi-truck on a bright day, which officials determined caused the collision.

-Tesla has always maintained that drivers should keep their hands on the wheel even if the vehicle is in Autopilot, and be ready to take over at a moment’s notice.
-But what IIHS, Consumer Reports and other safety advocates have argued, rightly so, is that the misleading name “Autopilot” lulls drivers into a false sense of security where they are more prone to drive while distracted, fatigued or even under the influence.
+But IIHS, Consumer Reports, and other safety advocates have argued, rightly so, that the misleading name “Autopilot” lulls drivers into a false sense of security, making them more prone to drive while distracted, fatigued, or even under the influence.

-We’ve seen recent reports of drivers on Southern California freeways driving while sleeping on busy freeway.
-There is video footage of these incidents.
 Also, recently, police in Northern California arrested a man on suspicion of DUI after he appeared passed out while driving his Tesla.
 These are all horrific car accidents waiting to happen.
 You have to wonder why people are more comfortable dozing off or checking their phones when their vehicles are on Autopilot.

 Source: https://phys.org/news/2019-06-tesla-autopilot-overestimated-similar-technology.html